sanskriti16/robustest_documentation_source/projectdashboard.rst

 Once you have integrated your Bug Tracker tool wih RobusTest, this configuration will be available for selection in the 'Bug Tracker' drop down.
 Once the required configuration is selected, all bugs encountered during your testing can be logged directly, from RobusTest, into the tool of your choice.

-You can configure your project with the tool of your choice through the 'Integration' section of the RobueTest Admin Console.
+You can configure your project with the tool of your choice through the 'Integration' section of the RobusTest Admin Console.